eric2323223/jekyll-now/drafts/Transformer.md

 - Position encoding
 - Attention
 	- Assumption: the more similar the more it contribute
-	- Essence of Attention mechanism: **Feature reconstruction**
+	- Essence of Attention mechanism: **Feature reconstruction** based on all other inputs
-	- Mathm
+	- Mathematically: weighted average
 	- can be used in different tasks (text, visual, voice ...)
 	- 3 types of attention